CaelumF/FigmaToCompose/README.md

 This project contains a plugin that sends the selected Figma json to locahost:9020, and a kotlin backend that converts this json to Jetpack Compose and sets the clipboard to it

+# Usage:
+With the [plugin](todo:) installed, start the server by cloning this repo, cd-ing into it and running:

+`./gradlew run --args="-config=application.conf"`

+This requires a JDK installed, if you're doing Android dev it probably already is :)

+Now you can open the plugin window in Figma, select a node, and click "Genarate" to get the Jetpack Compose code to display it!

 # Use cases
 Often times designs contain non-repeated distances, colours and proportions.
 Replicating these designs can be very tedious, and discrepancies in design and implementation can lead to "split realities".